 Despite a steady rise in the LGBT community’s social standing, political power, and cultural influence over the past several years, left-wing activists continue attempting to paint homosexuals and gender-confused Americans as victims of a violence epidemic, often by citing murder cases in which the victim identified as “LGBT” regardless of whether their status was the motive for the crime, and by citing raw numbers while omitting how they compare to overall crime statistics.

-Earlier this month, HRC released its annual report on the subject, finding that at least 32 “transgender and gender-nonconforming” individuals were killed in the United States this year – less than a tenth of a percent of the overall number of yearly murders, far lower than the numbers of murders broken down by victims’ specific races, and lower than the number of people estimated to be killed every year for being Jewish, Muslim, Sikh, Catholic, or Eastern Orthodox.
+Earlier this month, HRC released its annual report on the subject, finding that at least 32 “transgender and gender-nonconforming” individuals were killed in the United States this year – less than a tenth of a percent of the overall number of yearly murders, far lower than the numbers of murders broken down by victims’ specific races, and lower than the number of people estimated to be targeted by hate crimes for being Jewish, Muslim, Sikh, Catholic, or Eastern Orthodox.